codelv/enaml-web/README.md

 To use:
 1. Include enaml.js in your page
-2. Use a websocket handle and send events
+2. Observe the `modified` event of an Html node and pass these changes to the client via websockets.
+3. Enamljs will send events back to the server, update the dom accordingly.

 #### Data models